January 2016 – March 2019

-The SPIRE CoLab is a partnership between philanthropy and journalism that inspires communities throughout the nation to take action through solutions journalism, which focuses on responses to social issues.
-It reflects the brave new world of journalism where it no longer takes a printing press for a story to have widespread and immediate impact.
-The content of SPIRE CoLab initially is focused on the Campaign for Grade-Level Reading, a movement to ensure all children read on grade level by the end of third grade.
+The SPIRE CoLab was a partnership between philanthropy and journalism to inspire communities to take action through solutions journalism, focusing on responses to social issues.
+It reflected the brave new world of journalism, where it no longer takes a printing press for a story to have a widespread and immediate impact.
+The content of SPIRE CoLab focused on the Campaign for Grade-Level Reading, a movement to ensure all children read on grade level by the end of third grade.
 SPIRE CoLab evolved into The Patterson Foundation’s Aspirations Journalism initiative.

 Strengthening the Impact

 The Patterson Foundation believes in strengthening the efforts of people, organizations, and communities.
-The SPIRE CoLab inspires people and organizations to take action on relevant issues, such as grade-level reading, in a way that creates a more successful future for all communities.
+The SPIRE CoLab inspired people and organizations to take action on grade-level reading in a way that creates a more successful future for all communities.

 Where does the acronym SPIRE come from?